BukolaHaruna/PwC-Job-Simulation-Project/PwC Churn Dataset Report/README.md

 * Wrote a short email to the engagement partner explaining my findings, and included suggestions as to what needs to be changed.

-# Key findings along with recommendations to improve customer retention and overall business performance.
+# Key findings & Recommendations to Improve Customer Retention and Overall Business Performance.

 Key Findings: